 It is important to keep in mind that Wat Pho is not just a tourist attraction.
 It’s a religious complex, that many tourists visit.
 When I was there, the busiest part of the complex was the chapel of the Reclining Buddha.
-There were both, Thais and foreign tourists.
 Because of big crowds, I did not enjoy that part of the temple at all.
 But, I made a point to go and see this very famous and impressive statue.
 Unfortunately, I couldn’t take one nice photo of the Reclining Buddha.
-There were too many people everywhere!
+There were too many people everywhere.

 The other parts of the complex were much quieter.
 There are many exquisitely beautiful details everywhere and it takes around two hours to see everything properly.

 If you go to Bangkok, I suggest that you visit Wat Pho.
-The nearby Grand Palace is the most famous of all things that you can see in Bangkok.
+Undoubtedly, the nearby Grand Palace is the most famous of all things that you can see in Bangkok.
 But, the crowds there are simply far too much to enjoy.
-For that reason, do not miss Wat Pho!
+For that reason, do not miss Wat Pho.